 As you're simmering the cranberries, you'll start to hear a popping sound.
 This is good — it means the berries are bursting and releasing their natural fiber, called pectin, which will thicken the cranberry sauce as you simmer it.

-I like a slightly tart cranberry sauce, so I add half the sugar at the start and sweeten to taste when it's finished cooking.
+Some like a slightly tart cranberry sauce, so you add half the sugar at the start and sweeten to taste when it's finished cooking.
 But feel free to use more sugar if you like yours sweeter.
 Just add half at the beginning and the rest, a little at a time, at the end.

 - 1 cup orange juice